OxideMod/Oxide/.github/ISSUE_TEMPLATE.md

 #### Other references:

 Are there any other GitHub issues _(open or closed)_, Pull Requests, or forum threads that should be linked here?

+After reviewing the steps above you can delete this text.
+Thanks again for contributing!